mvolkmann/blog/src/next-js.md

   In dev mode this occurs when hovering over a link.
   In prod mode this occurs for all links on a page when the page is loaded.
   To run in prod mode, enter `npm run build` and `npm run start`.
+  The output of `npm run build` will indicate which pages are static, SSR, or SSG.

 - serverless functions